 - Real-life: In 2015, Teach for America’s Bay Area regional office needed to replace its hodgepodge of spreadsheets, email blasts, and shared folders with a more streamlined workflow system – but its internal tech resources were busy and hiring a contract software developer was too expensive.
 Instead, it built a custom no-code CRM tool on Bubble (in just 4 weeks!) that has scaled and evolved with the organization.

 No-code FAQs from business managers looking to build custom business apps

 Because no-code software development isn’t the same as traditional program development, your business may be wondering if it’s viable for your use case.
-Below are answers to some of the most common questions we get from business managers who are considering no-code internal tools:
+Below are answers to some of the most common questions we get from business managers who are considering no-code vs. full code for internal tools:

 - Q: How custom can my app be?
 Will I hit a feature wall?

 A: It's important to find the right no-code tool to meet your needs.
 This means deciding between an off-the-shelf SaaS software specific to your use case or going with a visual programming tool like Bubble that can make anything.
 Read more about what Bubble.io is and its capabilities here.

 - Q: Will I get locked into my no-code platform once I start?

 A: Data exportation is the most important dimension to consider here because you must be able to take your users and data to another platform if you migrate.
 Fortunately most platforms offer options to export or sync data (Bubble has CSV export, data API, and direct SQL connections).
 Fewer platforms offer the ability to export code, so most migrations mean rebuilding the app logic in a new platform.